gondorya/simpe-react-form/README.md

 - ***validate***

-It takes a value and all validating functions as attributes.
+It takes an input value and all validating functions as attributes.

 Each of the validating functions must take the input value as an attribute and return a message to be displayed if validation fails.
 Validate returns the message returned by the first validator that fails.
+This allows you to add several conditions with different messages to one field.
+You can also create your own validating functions.

 ```javascript
 validate: (value: string, ...validators: {(v: string): string}[]) => string